RTXteam/RTX-KG2/README.md

     git clone https://github.com/RTXteam/RTX.git

+(4) Setup the KG2 build system:

+    RTX/code/kg2/setup-kg2.sh

+(If anything goes wrong, look in the log file `setup-kg2.sh` for an error message).

-(4) Initiate a `screen` session to provide a stable pseudo-tty:
+(5) Initiate a `screen` session to provide a stable pseudo-tty:

     screen

-(5) Setup the KG2 build system: Within the `screen` session, run:

-    bash -x RTX/code/kg2/setup-kg2.sh > setup-kg2.log 2>&1

-Then exit screen (`ctrl-a d`).
-You can watch the progress of `setup-kg2.sh` by using the command:

-    tail -f setup-kg2.log

-(6) Build KG2: Rejoin the screen session using `screen -r`.
-Within the `screen` session, run:
+(6) Within the `screen` session, run:

     bash -x ~/kg2-code/build-kg2.sh all